Three men indicted on hate crime and kidnapping charges in connection to Ahmaud Arbery's death, federal prosecutors say - KTVZ

 While Arbery was jogging, prosecutors said the McMichaels “armed themselves with firearms, got into a truck, and chased Arbery through the public streets of the neighborhood while yelling at him, using their truck to cut off his route, and threatening him with firearms.”

-Bryan also joined the chase and cut off Arbery’s route with his truck, TK said.
+Bryan also joined the chase and cut off Arbery’s route with his truck, prosecutors said.

 “All three defendants attempted to unlawfully seize and confine Arbery by chasing after him in their trucks in an attempt to restrain him, restrict his free movement, corral and detain him against his will, and prevent his escape,” the Justice Department release read.